ALBA-Synchrotron/bl09-imaging/README.md

 - autonormalize

-txrm2nexus is a file format converter which converts 'txrm' tomography projections (output of the TXM microscope at mistral), to NeXus standard files compliant with the NXtomo nexus definition.
+txrm2nexus is a file format converter which converts 'txrm' tomography projections (output of the TXM microscope at mistral), to hdf5 files.

 mosaic2nexus application converts the .xrm mosaics into hdf5.